How Couples Can Survive Cheating (And Why They Even Try)

 Some men, rather than bringing up such a subject, feel shame that they automatically assume their wife will freak out.
 They then project their own shame upon their partner, often unjustly.
 Even if the wife initially is not open to such experimentation, the man’s desire for it is not likely to go away, and he may seek out a different avenue with which to vent it.
 Similarly, a husband's unwillingness to be more romantic doesn’t mean his wife's desire for it will go away, either.

 One of the most common and difficult things to work through after infidelity is seeing the relationship in terms of perpetrator and victim.
 Love and desire are extremely subtle and complicated emotions.
-Esther Perel, the internationally known author and psychotherapist specializing in infidelity, says, “The dilemmas of love and desire are way too complex to yield simple answers of good and bad, victim and perpetrator, right and wrong.”
-I agree.
+Esther Perel, an author and psychotherapist specializing in infidelity, says, “The dilemmas of love and desire are way too complex to yield simple answers of good and bad, victim and perpetrator, right and wrong.”

 If the betrayer wants to salvage the relationship (or, rather, build a new marriage), he or she is going to have to become completely transparent for a period of time.
 That is, no secret passwords for emails or computers, no secret meetings or letters.
 Nothing can ever be deleted.
 If not, the injured partner cannot learn to trust again.